Variables

 The difference of 5 and 3 is 2

-Now that we have a basic understanding of what a variable is, let’s discuss the different data types can hold a single value.
-Some of these most common data types are:
+Now that we have a basic understanding of what a variable is, let’s discuss the different data types that hold a single value.
+Some of the most common data types are:

 Table 1: Common Python data types.